-If you need assistance in reducing noise levels through engineering controls as discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate
+If you need assistance in reducing noise levels through engineering controls as discussed in this article call us at 1-800-344-4414 email us at firstname.lastname@example.org or use our online contact form for details and a free estimate.

 Written by Henry P. Shotwell, Ph.D., CIH, Vice-President and Robert E. Sheriff, MS, CIH, CSP, President